yandex-cloud/yc-solution-library-for-azure/Yandex-Azure AD Federation/README.md

 > The link for download will become active after the required URLs are filled.

-Upload the certificate to complete the setup in Yandex.Cloud using the following command (use the Federation ID from the Teraform output above):
+Upload the certificate to complete the setup in Yandex.Cloud using the following command (use the Federation ID from the Terraform output above):
 ```
 yc organization-manager federation saml certificate create --federation-id <FEDERATION_ID> --name "az-yc-federation" --certificate-file "az-yc-federation.cer"
 ```